-Animal Science Dairy Cattle Ready4Life Challenge: (SF 50137)

-(Open to 11- to 18-year-olds enrolled in any Dairy Cattle project)
+Animal Science Dairy Cattle Ready4Life Challenge (SF 50137) (Open to 11- to 18-year-olds enrolled in any Dairy Cattle project)

+All Animal Science projects are checked-in on Tuesday, 5-8 p.m.
+Judging is on Wednesday, 9:30 a.m. in the Humiston Building.
 Exhibits in this category must include the following: a) a physical representation of the career or business product such as a model, prototype or display/portfolio that includes images of accomplished work; b) verbal or written explanations that demonstrate knowledge of the related career or business fields, potential careers, and the appropriate requirements for achievement in those fields.
 The judging criteria for this class values thoroughness of career and/or business exploration and pursuit above the workmanship of the physical specimen on display.